Why Does the Sun Shine? (The Sun Is a Mass of Incandescent Gas): Songs

 The title song is a cover version of a song by Hy Zaret from Tom Glazer's 1959 album Space Songs.
 The lyrics for the refrain appear verbatim in the 1951 Golden Nature Guide Stars.
-They Might Be Giants re-arranged the song in an uptempo version for the 1998 live album, Severe Tire Damage, and the 2009 children's album, Here Comes Science, on which was added the self-written "Why Does the Sun Really Shine?
+They Might Be Giants re-arranged the song in an up tempo version for the 1998 live album, Severe Tire Damage, and the 2009 children's album, Here Comes Science, on which was added the self-written "Why Does the Sun Really Shine?
 (The Sun is a Miasma of Incandescent Plasma)", which corrects several factual inaccuracies in the original song.
 It was also included on the soundtrack to the children's game show Carmen Sandiego: Out of This World (1994) and was briefly heard in the Malcolm in the Middle episode "Malcolm Babysits".

 The second track, "Jessica", was originally recorded by the Allman Brothers Band for the 1973 album Brothers and Sisters.
-The third track, "Whirlpool", is a song written by the alternative rock band Meat Puppets, and can be found on the 1991 album Forbidden Places.
+The third track, "Whirlpool", is a song written by alternative rock band Meat Puppets on the 1991 album Forbidden Places.
 The fourth and final track, "Spy", is the only original composition on the EP.
 It was later re-recorded for the band's studio album, John Henry, released in 1994.